 Work with the Newsletter Editor to publish the list of industrial sponsors, including contact information, in one issue of the newsletter each year.

-SEND Mail newsletters to industrial sponsors, especially the one annual issue in which the list of industrial sponsors appears.
+Send Mail newsletters to industrial sponsors, especially the one annual issue in which the list of industrial sponsors appears.

 Communicate with the Exhibits Coordinator for each 2YC3 conference well ahead of each conference (in the spring of the year for both fall conferences), so that they are fully aware of their responsibilities and 2YC3 policies regarding new sponsors and fees.